 However, the proposals were rejected in favour of plans to build a new, larger church instead, for which an appeal for contributions was duly launched.

-Demolition of the old church was carried out during the early months of 1839 – this is a piece of worked stone from the old church which was excavated during recent drainage work in the churchyard:
+Demolition of the old church was carried out during the early months of 1839 – this is a piece of worked stone from the old church which was excav

 Stonework from Saxon church